c2mon/c2mon/docs/src/getting-started.md

 # Getting Started

-Just want to get C2MON up and running to see what it does?
-Read this page.
+A Hello World guide to get C2MON up and running with some sample data.

+---

-# Running the server
+## Running the server

 The first thing to do is to get a C2MON server up and running.
 The server is a standalone application that receives data from acquisition processes (DAQs) and pushes it to client applications.